 |Persons in Family||Annual Income|

-The Produce Drops occur the second Tuesday of every month from 3:00–5:00 p.m. in the EMU Amphitheater.
+The Produce Drops occur the second and fourth Tuesday of every month from 3:00–5:00 p.m. in the EMU Amphitheater.

 Question?
 Want to get involved and help us run these programs?
 Contact us at email@example.com